-Off the beaten track was the description for locations which pirates loved.
+Off the beaten track was the description for locations that pirates loved.

 There are several of them on the biggest of all Canary Islands.